Jazz Studies, Post-Baccalaureate Certificate

 |Select 12 credits from the following: 1||12|

 |Jazz Arranging I|

 |Advanced Jazz Improvisation|

-Must be taken at UNCG, at least 6 at the 600-level; the coordinator of the Miles Davis Program in Jazz will advise the certificate student in course selection.
+Must be taken at UNC Greensboro, at least 6 credits at the 600-level; the coordinator of the Miles Davis Program in Jazz will advise the student in course selection.

 May be repeated up to three times.

 Although not required, students are encouraged to audition for one of the jazz ensembles or jazz combos.